English

 By the 20th century, Pena Palace had cemented its reputation as a cultural treasure.
 In 1910, it was declared a National Monument and a vital part of Sintra’s cultural identity.
 In 1995, UNESCO honored it with World Heritage status, recognizing its global importance.
 Today, it stands as one of the most captivating landmarks in Europe, drawing visitors from across the world to marvel at its beauty and history.

-Construction of Pena Palace
+Architecture & construction of Pena Palace

 Pena Palace today